UPDATED: July 28, 2020

 - Does pregnancy increase your risk of COVID-19?
 Ellen Schwartzbard, M.D., an obstetrician and gynecologist at Baptist Health Medical Group notes that pregnancy can weaken your immune system.
 But this doesn’t necessarily mean that pregnant women are at higher risk of getting the coronavirus.
 The American Journal of Obstetrics and Gynecology notes that there is no reason to believe pregnant women are more “susceptible to infection with coronavirus.”
 Pregnant women contract the coronavirus just like anyone else would contract the disease: by being exposed to droplets expelled (coughed or sneezed) by someone who is infected by the virus (whether or not the infected person is symptomatic).
 So this means that, like everyone else, you won’t get sick unless you get exposed to the virus.
 If you are pregnant, take social distancing recommendations seriously, wash your hands regularly, avoid touching your face and eyes, and avoid people who are sick.
 Women who become pregnant will not be able to practice as robust social distancing measures because of their need for prenatal care, something which women need to take into consideration when planning a pregnancy.

 - Do pregnant women get sicker from COVID-19?
 A study published in the American Journal of Roentgenology noted that pregnancy and childbirth didn’t seem to worsen the course of the disease in pregnant women.
 All women in the study achieved full recoveries and either delivered their babies or were still pregnant at the end of the study.
+But do take into account that these studies were preliminary, and more recent research suggests that pregnant women might be more likely to end up in the ICU, which suggests that pregnant women may get more severe illness.

 - If I get pregnant will I be able to get the Covid-19 vaccine should one become available?
 The Kaiser Family Foundation notes that pregnant women are often excluded from vaccine trials, meaning that pregnant women may not have access to a vaccine should one be developed in the nine months when they are pregnant.